 Adaptations may include:

 Small changes, such as grab rails, can be done quickly.
-If you need something like a stair lift or a walk in shower, the waiting time could be much longer.
+If you need something like a stairlift or a walk in shower, the waiting time could be much longer.
 Equipment will always be considered before adaptations to the home, and minor adaptations before major ones.

 If you are a housing association tenant and the OT recommends a permanent adaptation to your home, details of the work will be passed to your landlord.

-If you live in a privately rented house, you will need to get your landlord's agreement before starting any works, Explain that it may be possible to get a grant to cover the cost.
-If your landlord does not agree you will probably not be able to get the adaptations done.
+If you live in a privately rented house, you will need to get your landlord's agreement before starting any works, explain that it may be possible to get a grant to cover the cost.
+If your landlord does not agree you will not be able to get the adaptations done.
 Your landlord may even be able to evict you if you make alterations to the property without permission.

 If it is not possible to adapt your home so that it is suitable for your needs, or to provide you with the care you require at home, you could consider:

-Applicants who do not need adaptations but do need accommodation that is on one level can also be given priority for accommodation that suits this need.
+Applicants who do not need adaptations but do need accommodation that is on one level can also be given priority for accommodation that suits their need.
 Check the eligibility and priority details on each advert to see whether priority is given to those who need adaptations and/or ground floor accommodation.
 Most adapted property adverts give details of the specific adaptations in the text.